All our products made in U.S.A.

-The objects are clustered into groups of 2, 3, and 4 as a subtle encouragement for your child to select the Beads in corresponding groups.
+The objects are clustered into groups of 2, 3, and 4 as a subtle encouragement for your student to select the Beads in corresponding groups.
 (After having already done many Lessons, there will be a natural tendency toward the “efficiency” of moving more than one Bead at a time).

 Developing the ability to visualize Groups is a fundamental skill that leads to the understanding of many practical groupings such as: [by 2's, 5's, 10's, 100's, Dimes, Dollars ...].

 Playing cards are used to connect the Numerical Digits with the actual Group Counts.
-At this point, your child is encouraged to Print the corresponding digits on the lines next to the Abacus Rows.
+At this point, your student is encouraged to Print the corresponding digits on the lines next to the Abacus Rows.
 This presents a 3-way direct correspondence: